How to Choose a Water Purifier for Your Singapore Home

 Frequently Asked Questions

-Singapore tap water is safe to drink and meets WHO standards.
-Whether you need a purifier depends on your situation — older HDB pipes, a young family, or simply wanting better-tasting water.
-It is a personal choice rather than a safety necessity.
+Do I really need a water purifier in Singapore?
+Singapore tap water is safe and meets WHO standards.
+Whether you need a purifier depends on your situation: older HDB pipes, a young family, or just wanting better-tasting water.
+It's a personal choice, not a safety necessity.

-For most HDB households, a countertop or under-sink activated carbon filter is sufficient for improving taste and removing chlorine.
-If your flat has pre-1990s plumbing, consider an RO system or one certified to NSF/ANSI 53 for heavy metal reduction.
-Look for slim or compact units designed for smaller kitchens.
+What type of water purifier is best for HDB flats?
+For most HDB homes, a countertop or under-sink activated carbon filter handles chlorine taste well.
+If your flat has pre-1990s plumbing, consider an RO system or one certified to NSF/ANSI 53 for heavy metals.
+Go for slim or compact units designed for smaller kitchens.

-For newer homes with modern plumbing, a quality activated carbon filter handles the main concern (chlorine taste) effectively.
-RO provides more comprehensive filtration and may be worth considering for older buildings, homes with tank water supply, or families who want the highest level of purification.
+Is reverse osmosis overkill for Singapore water?
+For newer homes with modern plumbing, a good activated carbon filter covers the main concern (chlorine taste).
+RO makes more sense for older buildings, homes with tank water, or families who want the most thorough purification.

-It varies by type.
-Sediment filters last three to six months, activated carbon six to twelve months, and RO membranes eighteen months to three years.
-Follow the manufacturer's recommendations and watch for reduced flow or taste changes.
+How often do filters need changing?
+Depends on the type.
+Sediment filters last three to six months, carbon filters six to twelve months, and RO membranes eighteen months to three years.
+Follow the manufacturer's recommendations and pay attention to any changes in flow or taste.

-Countertop units require no installation — they connect to your tap with a diverter valve.
-Under-sink systems require basic plumbing work.
-For modifications involving structural changes, HDB guidelines require a licensed contractor.
+Can I install a water purifier myself in my HDB flat?
+Countertop units don't need installation.
+They just connect to your tap with a diverter valve.
+Under-sink systems need basic plumbing.
+For anything involving structural changes, HDB requires a licensed contractor.

-Boiling kills bacteria and viruses but does not remove chlorine, heavy metals, sediment, or dissolved chemicals.
-If you want to address taste, chemical residuals, or pipe-related contaminants, a water purifier provides a more complete solution.
+Does boiling water do the same thing as a water purifier?
+Boiling kills bacteria and viruses but doesn't remove chlorine, heavy metals, sediment, or dissolved chemicals.
+If you want to deal with taste, chemical residuals, or pipe-related contaminants, a purifier does a much more complete job.

+What's the difference between a water purifier and a water filter?
 The terms are used interchangeably in Singapore.
-Technically, a "filter" strains out particles (carbon, sediment), while a "purifier" includes additional processes like RO, UV, or electrolysis.
+Technically, a "filter" strains out particles (carbon, sediment), while a "purifier" also includes processes like RO, UV, or electrolysis.
 Most modern systems combine multiple methods.

+Are expensive water purifiers always better?
 Not necessarily.
-A well-designed activated carbon system at a moderate price point can outperform a poorly engineered multi-stage system that costs twice as much.
-Focus on certifications (NSF/ANSI standards), filter quality, and the specific contaminants the system is tested to remove.
-Browse our range of water purifiers to compare features across different price points.
+A well-designed carbon system at a moderate price can outperform a poorly-engineered multi-stage unit that costs twice as much.
+Focus on certifications (NSF/ANSI standards), filter quality, and the specific contaminants it's tested to remove.
+Have a look at our water purifiers to compare features at different price points.